 The mechanics of it all will forever remain a mystery.
 A blind date was arranged with one of the young women his age in the circle.
 It must have been sometime in the beginning of 1943.
 He was just turning thirty.

 Marvin was nineteen and approaching the first summer of med school when in May, the war ended in Europe.
-He was still there in August when the US dropped bombs on Hiroshima and Nagasaki and in September when the war ended in Japan.
+He was still there in North Carolina in August when the US dropped bombs on Hiroshima and Nagasaki and in September when the war ended in Japan.

 In New York, the blind date had turned out well.
 The handsome young writer from the coal fields of Pennsylvania had somehow made quite an impression.
 The young Jewish woman was spirited, a year older than he and with a head of luxurious curling red hair.
 She was working as a librarian in the city and attending Columbia University at night, trying to finish a Ph.D.
 A bit intoxicated by the whole thing, a little dizzy with the novelty, she took him to his first opera, his first performance at the ballet, his first Broadway show.
 They played tennis.

 They got married at the end of the year.
 His brother and sisters thought he was crazy to marry a Jew.
+She would be a snob, they thought, someone with no sense of the practical things in life.
 Her parents were dead.
 Her four sisters were disappointed.
 How could he meet the cultural standards of a family of aspiring intellectuals, bent on the highest levels of learning?
-She was their bright hope.
+She was their bright hope and now that light was dimming.

 Marvin was excelling at Medical School.
 When he was twenty-four, he finished his MD.
 It was 1949.
 He packed up and went to do a residency at Montefiore Hospital, back up in the Bronx.